I Miss You (Blink-182 song)

-Background
+Background and promotion

-The song was co-written by guitarist Tom DeLonge (left) and bassist Mark Hoppus (right), both seen here in 2004.
+"I Miss You" was recorded in 2003 and first took shape at the Rubin's House, a rented home in the San Diego luxury community of Rancho Santa Fe.
+During the sessions, the band spent time listening to the Cure, one of their longtime favorite bands and influences.
+Barker recalled that the members were particularly taken with songs such as "The Love Cats" (1983), and began discussing the idea of writing something in a similar vein.
+Hoppus developed the song's bassline, which Barker accompanied with a brush-based drum pattern.
+Barker persuaded the band to loop the pattern rather than develop a more dynamic part, believing that its repetition complemented the sparse arrangement and gave the song a hypnotic quality reminiscent of dance music.
+The song underwent several musical changes as it developed; the band initially experimented with a substantially different chorus that they felt resembled adult contemporary music, before abandoning it in favor of the song's eventual arrangement.

-"I Miss You" was recorded in 2003, and began production at the Rubin's House, a rented home in the San Diego luxury community of Rancho Santa Fe.
-The song was written using the same method with which the band wrote "Feeling This"; namely, DeLonge and Hoppus would discuss themes and then set off to separate rooms of the home to write alone.
-The two would first have a discussion about the themes of the song "so that we were on the same page," and then they would go away to write, putting both parts together at the end.
-Tom wrote the second verse, and Mark wrote the first verse and the chorus.
-In 2018, Mark shared the original handwritten lyrics on Twitter.
+Hoppus and DeLonge began writing over the resulting loop, using the same method with which the band wrote "Feeling This" (2003).
+After first discussing the song's themes to ensure they were "on the same page", the two separated to write independently before combining their contributions.
+Hoppus wrote the first verse and chorus, while DeLonge contributed the second verse.
 "Mark was always really, really good with words, so a lot of times I would ask him for help with things, to get help with how I say things better [...]
-But we never really explained song meanings to each other," said DeLonge.
-Hoppus referenced Tim Burton's The Nightmare Before Christmas at the request of Barker, with the lines "We can live like Jack and Sally if we want... and we'll have Halloween on Christmas", toward his then-wife, Shanna Moakler.
+But we never really explained song meanings to each other," DeLonge recalled.
+At Barker's suggestion, Hoppus incorporated imagery from Tim Burton's The Nightmare Before Christmas (1993), referencing its characters Jack and Sally in a passage directed toward Barker's then-wife, Shanna Moakler.
+Hoppus later shared his original handwritten lyrics to the song on Twitter in 2018.

-The trio struggled recording "I Miss You" at first, originally employing a completely different chorus reminiscent of what they considered adult contemporary music.
-(Note: The band would eventually chart on the adult contemporary chart in 2024 with One More Time) The track was directly inspired by the Cure song "The Love Cats".
 In expanding on the song's lyrical meaning, DeLonge said: "The song's more about the vulnerability and kind of heart-wrenching pain you feel when you're in love and when you're a guy and you're trying to tell a girl, 'Don't waste your time coming and talking to me because, in my head at least, you probably already gave me up a long time ago.'"
+The song, along with the album, was produced by Jerry Finn.